theory/justatheory/content/post/perl/travis-windows-perl/index.md

   src     = "winperl-travis-ci.png"
-  alt     = "winperl-travis CI build results" class   = "frame" caption = "The Travis CI-default “Test” stage is the default, and runs tests on two versions of Perl on Windows.
-The “Windows” stage tests on a single version of Windows Perl, independent of the “Test” stage.
-And the “Strawberry” stage tests on multiple versions of Windows Perl independent of the “Test” stage."
+  alt     = "winperl-travis CI build results" class   = "frame" caption = `The Travis CI-default "Test" stage is the default, and runs tests on two versions of Perl on Windows.
+The "Windows" stage tests on a single version of Windows Perl, independent of the "Test" stage.
+And the "Strawberry" stage tests on multiple versions of Windows Perl independent of the Test stage.`
 %}}

 If, like me, you just want to validate that your Perl project builds and its